What is Syphilis?

 The latent stage does not truly have any specific noticeable symptoms.
 To be able to determine whether you still have the infection, you must go through a blood test for syphilis.
 Prompt treatment must be carried out so that going to the last and fatal stage will be escaped.

 Finding yourself at the tertiary stage of syphilis is usually one of the most unfortunate things that can happen to you.
-When this happens, a patient is definitely going to bear the disease for a minimum of two more years up to 20 or so years.
+When this happens, a patient is definitely going to withstand the disease for a minimum of two more years up to 20 or so years.
 The bacteria get to be unavoidable.
 It will strike and hurt more organs and systems in our body.
 It will contaminate the nervous tissues, heart, skin, arteries, liver, and bones.
 Due to these, a patient will have a tremendous chance of struggling with paralysis, mental problems, blindness, heart failure, deafness, and death.